tresoldi/dafsa/manuscript/paper.md

 The [documentation](https://dafsa.readthedocs.io/en/latest/quickstart.html)
 offers detailed instructions on how to use the library.
-For most purposes it is sufficient to create a new `DAFSA` object and initialize it with the list of strings:
+For most purposes it is sufficient to create a new `DAFSA` object and initialize it with the list of strings, as in the generation of the graph for Figure 1:

 ```python
 >>> from dafsa import DAFSA